How to choose your brand colour palette based on your birth chart

 Long story short: colour is super important and also super complicated.

-The problem with picking colours by vibe alone
+The problem with picking your brand colour palette by vibe alone

 Without a deeper strategy, most colour palettes fall apart within months.
 You get tired of them.
 You start randomly changing tones to “freshen things up.”